vib-bic-training/HPC_training_bioimaging_1/module/session1.md

 > The Tier-1 services encompass :
 > - Tier-1 data (active storage and RDM)
 > - Tier-1 cloud (virtual machines and etc...)
-> - Tier-1 compute (calculations, access through terminal or Open On Demand)
+> - Tier-1 compute (calculations, access through terminal or through graphical user interface through Open On Demand)

 ## Creating a job what you need